Mhsibbir/Business-Automation-Assignment-Repo/README.md

 # Business-Automation-Assignment-Repo
-Business Automation Limited Assignment For Internship The assignment solution was created using python programming language and django web framework
+Business Automation Limited Assignment For Internship.
+The assignment solution was created using python programming language and django web framework